Get us in your inbox

 • Wynwood

 On the mainland, R House has claimed its seat as the undisputed champion of lit weekend drag brunches.
-Hosted by Athena Dion, this family-friendly affair takes place every Saturday and Sunday at 11:30am and 2:30pm, when the best of Miami’s drag performers flip and twirl all over R House’s expansive restaurant and outdoor patio.
+Hosted by Athena Dion, this fabulous affair takes place every Saturday and Sunday at 11:30am and 2:30pm, when the best of Miami’s drag performers flip and twirl all over R House’s expansive restaurant and outdoor patio.
 Reserve your brunch package well in advance: $55 gets you access to the show plus bottomless drinks (mimosas, sangria, mojitos and soft drinks) and a pre-set menu of Latin-inspired brunch hits served family-style.

 Advertising